-Journalists are usually allowed to attend hearings in private in the Family Court if they are accredited (see section 4.4 of this Guide); The court can allow others (e.g. academics or nonaccredited reporters) to attend hearings on application.
+NB.
+The fact that proceedings are heard in private does not mean they are "secret" hearings or that anything sinister is going on "behind closed doors", as is sometimes suggested.
+It is simply a procedural step taken to protect legitimate matters of privacy and confidentiality, like drawing curtains round a patient's bed in a public hospital ward, when being examined by a doctor.
+Journalists are usually allowed to attend hearings in private in the Family Court if they are accredited (see section 4.4 of this Guide); The court can allow others (e.g. academics or non-accredited reporters) to attend hearings on application.
 The court can exclude people from a hearing, including accredited media, in some circumstances.

-In the Court of Protection journalists may attend if they apply to the court for permission.
-(NB At the time of writing a pilot scheme is in operation in the Court of Protection which means that most cases are currently held in public and therefore journalists, whether accredited or not, and members of the public can attend.)
 A journalist can only report what has gone on in a private hearing (beyond certain basic facts: see section 6.4 below) to the extent permitted by the court, or by reference to an openly published judgment.
+In the Court of Protection most hearings are now held in public but with reporting restrictions in place to protect the identity of the person who is the subject of the case.
+See: